LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 describe the issue.
 However, the team seldom uses fields apart from the list above.

-.. note:: We use epics in JIRA and link our issues to them to get a cool
+.. note:: We use epics in JIRA and link our issues to them to get a convenient
           label on each each issue when we look at a sprint board or the issue backlog.
 We have an epic for each of our components and the epic name matches the component name for this purpose.